Internship Education Specialist Credential: Early Childhood Special Education with EL Authorization

 - Submission of application for the Internship Education Specialist Credential: Early Childhood Special Education;

-- Satisfactory completion of program pre-requisite AND pre-service course work requirements with a grade of "B-" or better unless otherwise speciied:
+- Satisfactory completion of program prerequisite coursework requirements with a grade of "B-" or better unless otherwise specified:

 - Preparation to teach English learners must be verified by one of the following: